Sulfolobus solfataricus: Ferredoxin

-Ferredoxin is thought to act as the major metabolic electron carrier in S. solfataricus.
-This contrasts with most species within the Bacteria and Eukaryote groups of organisms, which generally rely on nicotinamide adenine dinucleotide hydrogen (NADH) as the main electron carrier.
-S. solfataricus has strong eukaryotic features coupled with many uniquely archaeal-specific abilities.
-The results of the findings came from the varied methods of their DNA mechanisms, cell cycles, and transitional apparatus.
-Overall, the study was a prime example of the differences found in Thermoproteota and "Euryarchaeota".
+Ferredoxin is thought to be the major metabolic electron carrier in S. solfataricus.
+This contrasts with most bacterial and eukaryote species, which generally rely on nicotinamide adenine dinucleotide hydrogen (NADH) as the main electron carrier.
+S. solfataricus has strong eukaryotic features coupled with uniquely archaeal-specific abilities.
+The findings arose from the methods of their DNA mechanisms, cell cycles, and transitional apparatus, and was a prime example of the differences found in Thermoproteota and "Euryarchaeota".